 Baked, low-fat, multi-grain, gluten-free, vegan.
 Sometimes our efforts to make healthy choices can end up backfiring in unexpected ways.
-Low-fat or fat-free can come at the price of sacrificing nutrients, and gluten-free goods can pack just as many calories, sugars and fats as their full-gluten counterparts - if not more!
+Low-fat or fat-free can come at the price of sacrificing nutrients, and gluten-free goods can pack just as many calories, sugars and fats as their full-gluten counterparts – if not more!
 Plus did you know, that many types of bread labeled "multi-grain" and "wheat," are actually made with refined or bleach flour?
-Here is a list of 21 seemingly–healthy foods that are not actually healthy choices.
+Here are 21 seemingly-healthy foods that are not actually healthy choices.
 You might be surprised to find that some of these culprits are foods that you eat on a daily basis.

 Terms such as "multi-grain," "7-grain," and "wheat" sound healthy on package labels, but the breads inside may not actually be made from heart-healthy whole grains.
 Many types of bread labeled "multi-grain" and "wheat" are typically made with refined grains.
 Whole grains, by definition, are foods that contain all the essential parts of the entire grain seed; this includes the bran, germ, and endosperm.
 Without processing, these components remain intact and provide more protein, fiber and essential vitamins and minerals.
 How can you be sure you're getting whole grains?
 Read nutrition labels carefully.
 If the first item in the ingredient list is refined flour (it will typically say "bleached" or "unbleached enriched wheat flour"), you are not getting 100 percent whole-grain bread!

-10 Ingredients to Always AVOID in Bread!
+Read more: 10 Ingredients to Always AVOID in Bread!
 (Plus, the 7 Best Brands)

 Just because a baked good is vegan doesn't mean it's healthy.
 Popular vegan diet books, restaurants and bakeries endorse vegan cookies, cakes and breads as healthy super foods that can be enjoyed as a part of a balanced diet.
 Vegan products can pack just as many calories, sugar, and fat as traditional baked goods.
 The problem with vegan baked goods is that consumers see natural ingredients such as evaporated cane juice, agave nectar, vegan chocolate chips, and coconut oil, and make the assumption that these ingredients are healthier than traditional sugar, dairy and flour.
 Scary fact: commercially-available vegan chocolate frosted cupcakes contain 350 calories, 18 grams of sugar and 22 grams of fat per 2 oz. serving!